 - The School of Nursing at Cal State LA celebrated its 60th anniversary, and the 20th anniversary of the NU MU Chapter of Sigma Theta Tau International Honor Society of Nursing, with a gala luncheon at the Sheraton Universal Hotel in Universal City.

 - The first graduates of Cal State LA’s new Ed.D. program in educational leadership, the first-ever independent doctoral-level program offered at the University, were conferred during the 65th Commencement.

-- William L. Belan, an emeritus professor of music at Cal State LA, awarded a 2012-13 Fulbright award to travel to Costa Rica.
+- William L. Belan, an emeritus professor of music at Cal State LA, was awarded a 2012-13 Fulbright Scholar grant to travel to Costa Rica.

 - Carlos Robles, professor of biological sciences in the College of Natural and Social Sciences, named Cal State LA President’s Distinguished Professor.

 - The School of Nursing launched its independent Doctor of Nursing Practice (DNP) pilot program, which is accredited by the Western Association of Schools and Colleges.

 - New 26-unit Golden Eagle Apartments opened for upper-division students.

 - Serving as ambassadors for the Republic of El Salvador, a team of Cal State LA political science students was awarded Outstanding Delegation at the National Model United Nations conference.
 Additionally, four of the 11 Cal State LA committees were each awarded Outstanding Position Paper, and two students were presented Outstanding Delegate in Committee.

 - Cal State LA's EcoCAR 2 team came home 2nd place overall in Year Two of the EcoCAR 2: Plugging In to the Future collegiate engineering competition.